arav06/aws-fundies/aws-services-fundamentals.md

 * We have to understand monitoring in AWS using services such as CloudTrail and CloudWatch.
 Monitoring is important when we have many lambdas
 * Stateless or can re-engineered as stateless

-If we want to use more than 10 GiB of memory and run the code for more than 15 minutes, we can use contains
+If we want to use more than 10 GiB of memory and run the code for more than 15 minutes, we can use containers

 ### Containers